Scalingo/documentation/_posts/internals/buildpacks/2000-01-01-apt-buildpack.md

 ```

 The above commands configure your application to use the multi buildpack, and
-defines the `.buildpacks` file, defining the different buildpacks to apply, in this
+define the `.buildpacks` file.
+This file configures the different buildpacks to
-example, the APT buildpack, and the Ruby builidpack.
+apply.
+In this example, we configure the APT and the Ruby buildpack.

 ## Configuration

-Once the buildpack is configured for your app, the packages to install have to be defined in a file named
+Once the buildpack is configured for your app, the packages to install have to
-`Aptfile` which should be located at the root of the application.
+be defined in a file named `Aptfile` which should be located at the root of the
+application.

 It can contain three types of information:

 * A package name present in the Ubuntu repository
 * An URL to a `.deb` package which will be downloaded and installed
-* A `:repo:deb` instruction to add a APT repository to download packages from
+* A `:repo:deb` instruction to add an APT repository to download packages from

 <aside class="warning" markdown="1">
 Current base image is based on **Ubuntu 14:04 Trusty**, you have to make sure